 Dedicated to advancing the mission of Wesbury, The Foundation encourages charitable contributions and prudently manages all donations and assets of the corporation.
 Located at the Cressler House among the Villas at Wesbury, The Foundation secures funds for benevolent care, campus beautification, facility enhancements, spiritual life, and special projects.
 You may give an online monetary donation by visiting Wesbury’s Make-a-Donation page, calling in a credit card or mailing a check.
 You can also donate used books, baked goods and rummage for our many annual sales.
 To learn more about charitable giving please visit, Ways to Give.
 If you would like to speak with someone at The Wesbury Foundation please call (814) 332-9264.

 We are always happy to welcome volunteers to all areas of the Wesbury community to support with community events, special outings and everyday residents activities.
 Do you have a musical talent?
 Residents are always up for a sing-a-long or just to be entertained with piano or guitar.
 Do you like to play games?
 Residents always appreciate the time of those who come in to host or play along.
 Do you like to go out and explore the region?
 The more the merrier as far as we are concerned!
 When we go out there is always a need to assist residents to places such as Presque Isle Downs, field trips to Pymatuning Lake, the zoo, or picnics on the beach at Presque Isle State Park in Erie.

 While we do have Life Enrichment staff on hand working with residents, it is nice to have others who generously give of their time and talents to help fill the gaps in areas of need.
-For more information please contact Melissa Swartwood, Director of Life Enrichment and Volunteer Services at (814) 332-9253 and visit our Volunteer Section.
+For more information please contact Stacey Hoey, Volunteer Services Coordinator at (814) 332-9280 and visit our Volunteer Section.